vasilevich/sync-yarnlock-into-packagejson/README.md

 ## To Do

+- Release version 0.1.
 - Add more tests.
-- Release version 0.1.
-- Use a more object oriented approach.
+- Try using a object oriented approach to structure the code.
 - Add command line args using [yargs](https://github.com/yargs/yargs) or something similar.
 - Explain how this little program works here in the readme.
 - Add support for workspaces.
 See code snippet below.